The CTEM ROI Framework: Quantifying Risk Reduction in OT Environments

 - Regulatory penalties: NERC CIP violations up to $1M/day; NIS2 penalties up to €10M or 2% of global turnover

-Compliance overhead: Large utilities report spending $1.5–3 million annually on compliance assessment preparation, evidence gathering, and external audit fees across NERC CIP, NIS2, IEC 62443, and sector-specific frameworks.
+Compliance overhead: For large utilities, compliance assessment preparation, evidence gathering, and external audit fees across NERC CIP, NIS2, IEC 62443, and sector-specific frameworks can run into the millions of dollars annually.

 Opportunity Costs

-Security team utilization: In reactive organizations, 40–60% of security team capacity is consumed by incident response triage, audit preparation, and finding re-discovery (identifying the same exposures across assessment cycles).
+Security team utilization: In reactive organizations, a large share of security team capacity is consumed by incident response triage, audit preparation, and finding re-discovery (identifying the same exposures across assessment cycles).

 Deferred risk: Periodic assessments create remediation backlogs.
 Findings arrive in bulk, compete for engineering resources, and languish in ticketing systems.
-MTTR for critical OT vulnerabilities averages 90–120 days in organizations without continuous validation.
+In organizations without continuous validation, remediation of critical OT findings routinely takes months.

 CTEM ROI Calculation Model